Cray-HPE/hms-firmware-action/docs/user/introduction.md

 The dynamic portion of the life cycle is where the action is executed to completion.
 It begins when the actions is transitioned from the `new` to `configured` state.
 The action will then be ultimately transitioned to an end state of `aborted` or `completed`.

-### FAS Filters for Updates and Snapshots

-FAS uses five primary filters to determine what operations to create.
-The filters are listed below:

--   `command`
--   `stateComponentFilter`
--   `targetFilter`
--   `inventoryHardwareFilter`
--   `imageFilter`

-All filters are logically connected with `AND` logic.
-Only the `stateComponentFilter`, `targetFilter`, and `inventoryHardwareFilter` are used for snapshots.

-- **`command`**

-  The command group is the most important part of an action command and controls if the action is executed as dry-run.

-  It also determines whether or not to override an operation that would normally not be executed if there is no way to return the xname/target to the previous firmware version.
-This happens if an image does not exist in the image repository.

-- **`stateComponentFilter`**

-  The state component filter allows users to select hardware to update.
-Hardware can be selected individually with xnames, or in groups by leveraging the Hardware State Manager \(HSM\) groups and partitions features.

-- **`targetFilter`**

-  The target filter removes targets from the candidate list when they do not match the targets.
-For example, if the user specifies only the BIOS target, FAS would remove any candidate operation that was not explicitly for BIOS.

-  A Redfish device has potentially many targets \(members\).
-Targets for FAS are case sensitive and must match Redfish.

-  Examples include, but are not limited to the following:

-  -   BIOS
-  -   BMC
-  -   NIC
-  -   Node0.BIOS
-  -   Node1.BIOS
-  -   Recovery

-- **`inventoryHardwareFilter`**

-  The inventory hardware filter takes place after the state component filter has been applied.
-It will remove any devices that do not conform to the identified manufacturer or models determined by querying the Redfish endpoint.

-  **Important:** There can be a mismatch of hardware models.
-The `model` field is human-readable and is human-programmable.
-In some cases, there can be typos where the wrong model is programmed, which causes issues filtering.
-If this occurs, query the hardware, find the model name, and add it to the images repository on the desired image.

-- **`imageFilter`**

-  FAS applies images to xname/targets.
-The image filter is a way to specify an explicit image that should be used.
-When included with other filters, the image filter reduces the devices considered to only those devices where the image can be applied.

-  For example, if a user specifies an image that only applies to gigabyte, nodeBMCs, BIOS targets.
-If all hardware in the system is targeted with an empty `stateComponentFilter`, FAS would find all devices in the system that can be updated via Redfish, and then the image filter would remove all xname/targets that this image could not be applied.
-In this example, FAS would remove any device that is not a gigabyte nodeBMC, as well as any target that is not BIOS.

 ### Firmware Images